 William G. B. Carson graduated from Washington University in 1916 and later taught English and drama.
 He was active in staging theatrical productions at Washington University and within the St. Louis community at large.
 This collection is comprised of musical scores with annotations by Carson, a brief history of Thyrsus and English 16, and a photocopy of a scrapbook compiled by Carson.

 This online exhibit is the story of student performing arts at Washington University told through programs, music scores, photographs, sound recordings, video, and artifacts from the University's historical record.
 Covering 1900 - 1997.

-Thyrsus is the theatre club at Washington University.
+Thyrsus is the theater club at Washington University.
 This collection is comprised of texts of plays, programs, announcements, photographs, reviews, and general office correspondence from 1895-1966.

-This collection includes students’ plays written for English classes between 1923 and 1961.
-This also includes a 1949 drama school report and a few photographs.
+It also includes students’ plays written for English 16 classes between 1923 and 1961.

 Quadrangle Club was formed in 1910, to produce original musical comedy works by Washington University students.
 The collection includes photographs, programs, and other material from productions dating 1910-1963.

 This significant collection of non-film promotional material documents how blacks were portrayed in films from 1915 to 1980.
 The collection contains ca. 2,700 promotional items including photographic stills, programs, trade advertisements, advertising materials, advertising supplements, lobby cards, pressbooks, and posters, representing approximately 400 films, ranging in date from 1915 to the 1980s.
 While most of the material is of American origin, there are a small number of programs printed in Denmark and the United Kingdom that cover rare titles.
 Likewise, there are rare fliers, lobby cards, photographic stills, posters, and pressbooks printed in Australia, France, Germany, Latin America, Poland, Romania, and the United Kingdom.